antmicro/ecos-tools/README.rst

 .. warning::

    ``ecosconfig`` is a 32bit application, thus if you are using a 64bit OS you have to provide 32bit run-time libraries for compatibility.
-   In a Debian-based Linux distributions these could be installed using the command ``sudo apt-get install ia32-libs``.
+   In Debian-based Linux distributions these could be installed using the command ``sudo apt-get install ia32-libs``.

 .. note::